kermitt2/entity-fishing/doc/restAPI.rst

 In addition, contrary to usage in computer science, the index associated to the first page is 1 (not 0).

-The response of the processing of a PDF document by the NERD service contains two specific structures for positioning entity annotations in the PDF:
+The response of the processing of a PDF document by the *entity-fishing* service contains two specific structures for positioning entity annotations in the PDF:

 * the list of page size, introduced by the JSON attribute pages.
 The dimension of each page is given successively by two attributes page_height and page_height.
 * for each entity, a json attribute pos introduces a list of bounding boxes to identify the area of the annotation corresponding to the entity.
 Several bounding boxes might be necessary because a textual mention does not need to be a rectangle, but the union of rectangles (a union of bounding boxes), for instance when a mention to be annotated is on several lines.